RogerDMK/unbiased-classifiers/Readme.md

 ## Running Jigsaw Toxicity Classification Experiments

+First, you need to download the data (all_data.csv) from https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification and put it in the jigsaw_toxicity_bias folder (file is too big to upload to github).

 1. Run the Full Pipeline
    This command runs the complete pipeline including data preprocessing, model training, and evaluation: